 A Federal Housing Administration loan is a government-secured loan that makes the American dream of owning a home a reality for those who may not qualify for a conventional loan.
 FHA loans feature more forgiving credit guidelines and require a lower down payment than conventional loans.
 To get the most for your dollar, you may want to consider using an FHA loan to buy a real estate owned (REO) property.

 Although the credit criteria are not as strict, you will still need to meet the minimum credit score requirement.
-The Department of Housing and Urban Development states that as of September 2010, borrowers with a credit score of at least 580 are eligible for maximum financing.
+The Department of Housing and Urban Development (HUD) states that borrowers with a credit score of at least 580 are eligible for maximum financing.
 Borrowers with a score between 500 and 579 are limited to 90 percent financing.

 View properties.
 When you are pre-approved, you know exactly how much you can afford.
-REO property prices are not necessarily firm.
-Depending on the home and bank, there may be some room for negotiation on the price.
+REO property prices are not necessarily firm; depending on the home and bank, there may be some room for negotiation on the price.

 Hire an inspector to make sure the home meets FHA guidelines.
 An FHA inspection is designed to ensure the home is safe and that there are no serious structural or mechanical issues.
 For example, smoke detectors and carbon monoxide monitors must be hardwired.
 If you find a home that is not up to par, you may be able to borrow funds under the FHA 203k program to cover repairs and renovations.